smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 Queue, depending on circumstances such as running a test version of a job versus a live production version of that job.

-The LSAM\'s Job Tracking exit program selects the actual instance of a job that will be tracked by using the User ID and the four fields that identify the Job Description and the Job Queue and the libraries where these objects are located in the IBM i DB2 database.
+The LSAM's Job Tracking exit program selects the actual instance of a job that will be tracked by using the User ID and the four fields that identify the Job Description and the Job Queue and the libraries where these objects are located in the IBM i DB2 database.
 For each of these